Many families commonly aim to pass down wealth from generation to generation.

 Itâ€™s important to note that the age at which people receive an inheritance varies widely, and some may never receive it.

-Additionally, the size of the inheritance can also vary widely, depending on the size of the estate and the terms of the will or trust.
+Additionally, the inheritance size can vary widely, depending on the size of the estate and the terms of the will or trust.

 Ultimately, the age at which people receive an inheritance will depend on various factors, including the size of the estate, the terms of the will or trust,